Nebraska National Guard pursues $62M plan to rebuild camp

 ASHLAND, Neb. — The Nebraska National Guard plans to rebuild its Camp Ashland training site by fortifying its buildings and raising them on stilts after recent flooding caused extensive damage to the facility.

-The Omaha World-Herald reports that the Guard is pursuing a more than $62 million project to protect the 1,184-acre (479-hectare) facility on the Platte River from future flooding.
+The Guard is pursuing a more than $62 million project to protect the 1,184-acre (479-hectare) facility on the Platte River from future flooding, the Omaha World-Herald reported.

-The camp has been working to repair damage from floodwaters that filled classrooms and barracks after the river knocked down a levee last month.
+The camp has been working to repair damage from floodwaters that filled classrooms and barracks, standing roughly 5 feet (1.5 meters) deep after the river knocked down a levee last month.
+Up to 3 feet (1 meter) of sand covered large parts of the camp after the floodwaters receded.

+“We had historic damage, a breach of a levee that’s never broken before,” said Col. Shane Martin, a construction and facilities management officer for the Guard.
+“It was shocking, truly devastating when you got on the ground.”

+Now, the National Guard is looking to create stronger defenses at the training site to protect the camp from future floods.

 Information from: Omaha World-Herald, http://www.omaha.com